-The Pacific North West Art History Initiative collects oral histories and documents about artists associated with Alaska, British Columbia, Washington, and Oregon with the aim of connect them with scholars and communities to enrich our collective knowledge about artists with connections to this region, and especially those with ties to Victoria.
+The Pacific North West Art History Initiative (PNWAHI) collects oral histories and documents about artists associated with Alaska, British Columbia, Washington, and Oregon with the aim of connecting them with scholars and communities to enrich our collective knowledge about artists with connections to this region, and especially those with ties to Victoria.

 About the Pacific North West Artists Database:

 The Pacific North West Artists Database (PNWAD) is currently in pilot stage of publication.
-Click on the link in the bar above for an inventory of artists and excrepts from completed interviews related to the Williams Oral History Project.
+Click on the link in the bar above for an inventory of artists and excerpts from completed interviews related to the Williams Oral History Project.
 This site is updated periodically.

 If you have questions about this project, please contact me at [email protected].